277pawan/form-builder/README.md

 - Default Form UI: Comes with a beautifully designed default form UI that you can use as-is or customize further to match your design requirements.
 - Form Validation and Error Handling: Easily define required fields and validate user input with built-in error handling and custom validation functions.🍃
 - Responsive Design: Fully responsive, making it easy to create forms that look great on any device.
-- Animation and Effects: Easily apply animations, such as click outside the box to close the form.
+- Zod Validation: Easily apply Zod validation in your Form🔐.
 - Fully Customizable Forms: Provides the flexibility to design forms with custom classes and styles, ensuring they match your application's theme.😱

 ### Quick Setup